nathanlesage/cheatsheet-generator/README.md

 - `Delete` (will fall back to `Backspace` on macOS!)
 - `Space`
 - `Special` (the special key in the top-right corner of macOS keyboards, mostly Eject or On/Off)

-Keys that are secondary on certain keyboard layouts (that is, you need to press the Shift-key to reach it) are not supported.
-Use `Shift+<the default key>` instead.

 ## License